Why Does My Cat Push Out His Penis and Lick It?

 We need to pay close attention to our cat's bathroom habits.
 If we notice signs of urinary problems we will take them to the vet.
 It is likely an explanation of why our cat's penis is exposed and why they might be licking it.
 To help prevent these problems re-occurring, we can follow this tips:

-- A cat's hydration is very important to their overall health, but particularly to their urinary tract.
+- A cat's hydration level is very important to their overall health, but particularly to their urinary tract.
 We need to make sure our cat drinks enough water.
-To do so, we can leave different water sources around the property.
+To do so, we can leave different water sources around the home.
 Cats love fresh water, especially if it is running, so a kitty water fountain is a great idea to ensure your cat is getting enough fluids.

 - A balanced diet is also imperative.
 It helps to prevent the formation of crystals in the urine which can turn into calcium deposits and even lead to kidney and bladder stones.

 - Reducing your cat's stress is also a general benefit with a specific result.
 Enrich the cat's environment with toys and intelligence games.
 Be careful when changing elements in their environment, but you can provide scratchers and generally ensure they do not have any antagonistic elements on their world.

 - If you have more than one cat in the home, it is very important you have at least one litter box each.
 Ideally, you should have one for each number of cats in the household, plus an additional litter box.
 You also need to ensure you clean then frequently.

 Of course, if you see symptoms persist, it is vital you take your cat to the veterinarian.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.

 If you want to read similar articles to Why Does My Cat Push Out His Penis and Lick It?, we recommend you visit our Other health problems category.